Northern Nevada Eviction Laws

 5. You didn’t follow the right procedure.

-For the eviction to be successful, a landlord must follow the right process.
+For the eviction to be successful, a landlord must follow the right process when filing it.
 If, for example, a landlord failed to provide their tenant with the right written notice, then the tenant can use that as a defense against the eviction.
-The tenant remains in the property until the right proceedings are followed.
+Per Nevada law, the tenant remains in the property until the right proceedings are followed.

 6. You used “self-help” procedures.